 The Minnesota State Fair has been held in its present location (mid-way between Minneapolis and St. Paul) since 1885.

 The Minnesota State Fair History & Heritage Center at West End Market showcases the competition, entertainment, agriculture, food, merchandise, attractions and Minnesota industry that have been the heart of the fair for a century and a half.

 The State Fair is governed by the Minnesota State Agricultural Society.
 The Agricultural Society is made up of delegates from the state’s county fairs and various agri-business groups.

 The Society is a financially self-supporting quasi-state agency charged exclusively with operating the fair and maintaining the fairgrounds.
 It does not receive taxpayer dollars or government funding of any kind.

 The Minnesota State Fair Foundation 501(c)(3) is the nonprofit fundraising arm of the State Fair and works to preserve buildings, grounds and educational programs.

-The fair has approximately 80 year-round full-time staff members.
-During the summer, about 450 seasonal staff are added to complete fair preparations.
+The fair has nearly 90 year-round full-time staff members.
+During the summer, about 450 staff are added to complete fair preparations.
 There are more than 2,300 fair-time staff members.